Background decoration

 notion-fetch

-Retrieves details about a Notion entity (page or database) by URL or ID.
+Retrieves details about a Notion entity (page, database, or data source) by URL or ID.
 Provide URL or ID in `id` parameter.
 Make multiple calls to fetch multiple entities.
 Pages use enhanced Markdown format.
 For the complete specification, fetch the MCP resource at `notion://docs/enhanced-markdown-spec`.
 Databases return all data sources (collections).
 Each data source has a unique ID shown in `<data-source url="collection://...">` tags.
-Use this data source ID with update_data_source and query_data_sources tools.
-Multi-source databases (e.g., with linked sources) will show multiple data sources. <example>{"id": "https://notion.so/workspace/Page-a1b2c3d4e5f67890"}</example> <example>{"id": "12345678-90ab-cdef-1234-567890abcdef"}</example>
+You can pass a data source ID directly to this tool to fetch details about that specific data source, including its schema and properties.
+Use data source IDs with update_data_source and query_data_sources tools.
+Multi-source databases (e.g., with linked sources) will show multiple data sources.
+Set `include_discussions` to true to see discussion counts and inline discussion markers that correlate with the `get_comments` tool.
+The page output will include a `<page-discussions>` summary tag with discussion count, preview snippets, and `discussion://` URLs that match the discussion IDs returned by `get_comments`. <example>{"id": "https://notion.so/workspace/Page-a1b2c3d4e5f67890"}</example> <example>{"id": "12345678-90ab-cdef-1234-567890abcdef"}</example> <example>{"id": "https://myspace.notion.site/Page-Title-abc123def456"}</example> <example>{"id": "page-uuid", "include_discussions": true}</example> <example>{"id": "collection://12345678-90ab-cdef-1234-567890abcdef"}</example>

 notion-get-comments